 - Touch base with premium customers

 - Deals and coupons

 - Onboarding for new customers

 In addition, target them with a regular newsletter (and DON’T make it boring).
 You can also send win-back emails to customers who haven’t had made any purchase for a long time to bring them back to your conversion funnel.

 - use a proper call to action

 How are you driving traffic to your website?
-Which channels are working best for you – search, social, email or something else?
-Discuss with me in the comments!
+Which channels are working best for you – search, social, email, or something else?
+Discuss it with me in the comments!